Japan likely to tighten SKorean export curbs in late Aug

-TOKYO (AP) — Japanese officials say they are pursuing procedures to downgrade South Korea’s preferred nation status as Tokyo expands export controls over sensitive materials.
+TOKYO (AP) — Japanese officials said Friday they are pursuing procedures to downgrade South Korea’s preferred nation status as Tokyo expands export controls over sensitive materials.

-Japanese media reported Friday that as early as Aug.
-2 the Cabinet will approve a plan to drop South Korea from a list of 27 countries granted preferential trade status.
+The Cabinet is set to approve as early as Aug.
+2 a plan to drop South Korea from a list of 27 countries granted preferential trade status, Japanese media reported.

 Chief Cabinet Secretary Yoshihide Suga did not confirm the date, but said Japan is going ahead as planned.
 The delisting would take effect three weeks after the Cabinet’s approval.
 That would be around Aug.
 23.